 He said, “I am ‘The voice of one crying in the wilderness:

 “Make straight the way of the LORD,” as the prophet Isaiah said.”
 John 1:23 NKJV

 Are we really looking for a way out of mundane life?
 The heart thinks one thing, but it is crying out for a fulfillment that cannot be subdued by culture.

 Can we actually be crying out in the wilderness, calling for people to prepare the way for the Lord?
 John called for us to move and be ready.
 We can open our hearts to do the same as he, and be mindful of the truth of the Gospel.

 John the Baptist literally worked in the wilderness.
 But by calling out for people to be ready through repentance, he was preparing the people’s hearts to receive Jesus.
 He wanted to nurture a faith in the promised Messiah.
 John was calling the people out of their wilderness and into the light of truth and love.We are calling out, and although we think we find what we are looking for, our modern conveniences are only in disguise by the lie of complacency.
 Click To Tweet

 In our wilderness wandering, are we ready to make way for the Lord’s return?
-We need to stand the watch, and make ready the way for His return.
+We need to stand the watch, and make ready the way for Him.